aswinprabhu/Install/README.md

 curl -sSL -O https://get.docker.com/builds/Linux/x86_64/docker-1.10.3 && chmod +x docker-1.10.3 && mv docker-1.10.3 /usr/local/bin/docker
 ```

-* Add user to docker group
+* Add user to Docker group

 ```
 sudo usermod -aG docker <your_username>
 ```

-* Then start docker in daemon mode
+* Then start Docker in daemon mode

 ```
 sudo /usr/local/bin/docker daemon
 ```

-> If you are not installing docker as service then do not close terminal and open new one and continue in that.
+> If you are not installing Docker as service then do not close terminal and open new one and continue in that.

 #### Install Docker Compose